astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/05-chapter.md

 **This is beyond belief,** she radiated. **But… are we still human?**

-*You are more than human,* Elyon said. *But your humanity remains.
-That is the difference between evolution and conquest.*
+*"You are more than human,"* Elyon said. *"But your humanity remains.
+That is the difference between evolution and conquest."*

 Suddenly, an alarm surged through their shared consciousness.